Technical Division Innovative Projects Grant (IPG) Program

 Projects that support interaction with other ACS local sections, ACS Divisions, ACS committees, ACS international student chapters, other professional associations, or community groups are especially encouraged, as are programs that foster inclusiveness and participation of diverse Division membership.

 Divisions may be awarded funding for up to two projects totaling up to $12,500 in a calendar year, and may have no more than two active proposals during any one review cycle.
 The maximum funding per project is $7,500.
 DAC may, at its discretion, reserve up to 10% of available funds to support Division programs related to thematic programming.
-Divisions may request up to $2,000 for IPG proposals specifically pertaining to strategic planning (which is deducted from the maximum $12,500 pool of allowable funds leaving $10,500 for funding for up to two proposals).
+Once every five years, divisions may request up to $2,000 for IPG proposals specifically pertaining to strategic planning (which is deducted from the maximum $12,500 pool of allowable funds leaving $10,500 for funding for up to two proposals).
 A joint-division application with identical proposals will be limited to funding of $12,500 split in half between the two Divisions.
 DAC reviews IPG proposals in two cycles each year.

 - Funds must be used to support the proposed Division projects and should be expended within a 1-2 year time period.